sensu/sensu-docs/content/sensu-go/5.10/reference/filters.md

 `event.entity.system.platform_family`  | string  | The entity’s operating system family
 `event.entity.system.platform_version` | string  | The entity’s operating system version
 `event.entity.user`                    | string  | Sensu [RBAC][25] username used by the agent entity

-### Filter Assets

-In addition to writing custom filter expressions, filters are also available as [assets][17].
-For an example of how to implement a filter as an asset, see the [guide on reducing alert fatigue][alert-fatigue].

 ## Filter specification